Mistralys/cyberpunk-mod-db/docs/contributing-mods.md

 ### Uncategorized vs categorized items

+- **Uncategorized:**
-**Uncategorized:** When the items are of the same type (e.g. only pants), they can be put directly into one default category.
+  When the items are of the same type (e.g., only pants),
+  they can be put directly into one default category.
 The category does not need to have label in this case.
 All items must have a category.
+- **Categorized:**

-**Categorized:** When there are multiple types of items, or the mod contains different types of items (e.g. jackets and pants), they should be put into separate categories.
+  When there are multiple types of items, or the mod contains different types of items (e.g., jackets and pants), they should be put into separate categories.

 ### Finding the item codes